rickmak/todo-web/README.md

 - Enter at the input box cannot add item
 - Reload at finished list will go to the doing list

-## Tasks, with priority:
+## Tasks:

-1. Fix the above bugs
+1. Show me good clean code
-2. Event binding and view rendering is mixed up, try to separate them
+2. Fix the above bugs
-3. Design and suggest an API for saveing the todolist on a server
+3. Event binding and view rendering is mixed up, try to separate them
 4. Any refractoring you think will make the code better

 ## Constraint